 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-On the first day of the Namibia, Okavango & Vic Falls Overland Camping Safari you meet up with your fellow travellers and guides in Windhoek, the capital of Namibia.
+On the first day of this Botswana & Vic Falls Overland Camping Safari you meet up with your fellow travellers and guides in Windhoek, the capital of Namibia.
 Setting off from Windhoek we travel east through rural Namibia to the Buitepos Border post.
 We cross into western Botswana at this remote border post, making our way to the small town of Ghanzi.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost.